How to Calculate Your Property Tax: A Step-by-Step Guide

 Step 1: Determine Your Home's Market Value

-Your local assessor's office determines the market value of your property, usually based on recent comparable sales, the cost to replace the structure, or the income the property generates (for rental and commercial properties).
-You can usually find your assessed value on your most recent tax bill or on your county assessor's website.
+Your local assessor determines market value based on comparable sales, replacement cost, or income potential.
+Find your assessed value on your most recent tax bill or county assessor website.

-If you are estimating taxes on a home you plan to purchase, use the purchase price as a proxy for market value.
+If estimating for a home you plan to buy, use the purchase price as a proxy.

 Step 2: Apply the Assessment Ratio

-Most states do not tax the full market value of your home.
-Instead, they apply an assessment ratio to determine the taxable value.
-This ratio varies widely by state:
+Most states do not tax the full market value.
+They apply an assessment ratio that varies widely:

-Taxable Value = Market Value x Assessment Ratio
+Taxable Value = Market Value × Assessment Ratio

 Step 3: Subtract Applicable Exemptions

-Many states and counties offer exemptions that reduce your taxable value before the tax rate is applied.
-Common exemptions include:
+Many states offer exemptions that reduce your taxable value before the rate is applied:

-- Homestead exemption: Reduces the taxable value of your primary residence.
-In Texas, the general homestead exemption removes $100,000 from the assessed value for school district taxes.
+• Homestead exemption: Reduces taxable value of your primary residence.
+In Texas, this removes $100,000 for school district taxes.

-- Senior citizen exemption: Additional reductions for homeowners over age 65.
+• Senior citizen exemption: Additional reductions for homeowners over 65.

-- Veteran exemption: Partial or full exemptions for qualifying veterans and disabled veterans.
+• Veteran exemption: Partial or full exemptions — 100% disabled veterans may pay zero.

 Adjusted Taxable Value = Taxable Value − Exemptions